SundeepChaluvadi/Customer-Segmentation-Project/README.md

 # Customer Segmentation Project
-End to end code for the Customer Segmentation project
+End to End code for the Customer Segmentation project